CondensedMilk7/pridontetradze.com/src/blog/facade.md

 ---
-title: "Bck-End Driven Component Facade in Angular"
+title: "Back-End Driven Component Facade in Angular"
 description: "Imagine you have a large-scale application and a part of it should render a variety of different components.
 All the components, their ordering, and their supplied data is coming from the back-end.
 What the client-side of the app decides, is to just use the schema it is being provided with to dynamically render components."
 author: "Pridon Tetradze"
 image: "https://angular.dev/assets/images/ng-image.jpg"